sowmiya-venkatesan/TSF-Payment-Gateway-Integration/README.md

 A Web Application used to transfer money as donation.

-Tech Stack used - Front-end : HTML, CSS
+Tech Stack used - Front-end : HTML, CSS, For payment gateway : Razorpay is used.

-Flow of the Website: Home Page > Project > Donate > Payment through Razopay > Sucessfull Transaction > Check Mail Inbox for Receipt
+Flow of the Website: Home Page > Project > Donate > Payment through Razorpay > Sucessfull Transaction > Check Mail Inbox for Receipt

 Payment tab have basic fields such as name, email & mobile number